ayhandis/creditR/README.md

 ## Bug Fixes

-please inform me via the e-mail address in the Author section for the errors encountered in the use of the package.
+Please inform me via the e-mail address in the Author section for the errors encountered in the use of the package.

 ## Author